AnggaR96s/Reforestation/README.md

-## Why do you never see elephants hiding in trees?
-Because they're so good at it.
+## Did you hear that the police have a warrant out on a midget psychic ripping people off?
+It reads “Small medium at large.”